-Hon’ble Mr. Justice Ajai Lamba, Chief Justice, Gauhati High Court, Guwahati
+Hon’ble Mr. Justice N. Kotiswar Singh, Chief Justice (Acting), Gauhati High Court, Guwahati

 APSLSA WELCOMES YOU